rhsimplex/image-match-old/image_match/web/templates/md/api.md

 # EyeEm Similarity Search API

 ##Introduction
 Match images from the web against images in the EyeEm marketplace.
-Try it in the browser at xxxxxxxx
+Try it in the browser at [labs.ascribe.io](http://labs.ascribe.io/eyeem/).

 ## Basics